andymikulski/andymikulski.github.io/dev/_posts/projects/serenity-forge/2018-8-20-serenity-forge-terrain.md

 ![Early chunk smoothing attempt](https://i.imgur.com/hw7R7xdh.png)
 <label>This early iteration shows the main problem which lead to a system rewrite: smoothing terrain across chunks proved difficult, as edge vertices between chunks would not align.
 This image shows an attempt at 'stitching' chunk vertices together, without success.</label>

->An interesting thing to note is that marching cubes creates a mesh with duplicate vertices, and the mesh must be "welded" (or converted to share verticies) in order for smoothing to look good.
+>An interesting thing to note is that marching cubes creates a mesh with duplicate vertices, and the mesh must be "welded" (or converted to share vertices) in order for smoothing to look good.
 Welding the mesh also allows for normal sharing, which gives a "smoother" look to the landscape's lighting and shader effects.
 Shown here is the 'default' output compared to after sharing vertices.
 >![Duplicate vs shared vertices](https://i.imgur.com/mEtPUgz.png)